Television Without Pity: Show recaps and forums

-At times, the site may offer a charity auction for "Tubey's Kids", whereby the person with the largest donation can request a recap of a specific episode or show (no longer than one hour) by any specific recapper.
-The results of these recaps are posted as "Mondo Extras" on the site.
+At times, the site offered a charity auction for "Tubey's Kids", whereby the person with the largest donation could request a recap of a specific episode or show (no longer than one hour) by any specific recapper.
+The results of these recaps were posted as "Mondo Extras" on the site.

-The forum for each active show includes threads for each episode of a show, a speculation thread, spoiler information, media references to the show, character/contestant-specific threads, and a general "meet market" for forum users.
-The forums are heavily moderated by staff to avoid significant off-topic discussion, unprotected spoiler information, and flame wars.
+The forum for each active show included threads for each episode of a show, a speculation thread, spoiler information, media references to the show, character/contestant-specific threads, and a general "meet market" for forum users.
+The forums were heavily moderated by staff to avoid significant off-topic discussion, unprotected spoiler information, and flame wars.

 Impact

 Television Without Pity was known to have established the use of recapping with commentary as a viable genre of criticism alongside a social space as to talk about shows.
 Television Without Pity predated the growth of social media, but through its forums established the social nature of watching television shows together.
 Sites like The A.V.
 Club grew from this type of approach, and social media is used heavily by television networks and fans alike to discuss shows as they occur in real time.

 Some television actors, directors, writers, and producers have been known to visit the website.
 The site's founders refer to a point in 2000 when The West Wing creator Aaron Sorkin posted in the forums, at one point upset over the snark in one of the show's recaps.
 His experience is believed to have inspired the episode "The U.S. Poet Laureate", in which a character posts on White House Deputy Chief of Staff Joshua Lyman's fansite and is vehemently attacked by members of the forum for his beliefs and his violation of the forum rules.
 However, most others saw Television Without Pitys recaps and forums to be useful feedback.
 John Wells and J. J. Abrams have spoken to the value of Television Without Pity in developing their shows.
 Both CBS and The WB Network executives have used Television Without Pity to judge how to approach and market shows.

-For the past several years, posters at the site have organized "TARCon" in New York City which is a viewing party for the season finale of The Amazing Race.
-The party has been attended by many of the show's contestants from current and past seasons.
+For several years, members of the TWoP community organized "TARCon" in New York City, a viewing party for the season finale of The Amazing Race.
+The party was attended by many of the show's contestants from current and past seasons.